Bandwidth/api-docs/README.md

       }
       ```
   1. Run `npm start` or reload the site and you should see the new spec under the API Reference dropdown.

+## Adding New Documentation

+To add new documentation to the site, please follow these instructions:

+  1. Add your .md or .mdx file to the `./site/docs/{relevantDirectory}` directory
+  1. Ensure your file has the necessary [heading and title](#markdown)
+  1. Update the `./site/sidebar.js` file with the `"{relevantDirectory}/{docTitle}"` in the relevant spot

 ## Components